nikhi1g/EmailModule/README.md

 5. Click on App Passwords, select app as _other_.
 6. Name it.
 7. After you click generate you will receive a new, 'app-specific' password.
-8. After that place 'Email.py' into your project folder
+8. After that place 'Email.py' into your project folder.
+Everything else isn't really necessary.
 9. in your import statements copypaste the following:

 ```